The Youth and the Maiden with Stars on their Foreheads and Crescents on their Breasts: Summary

 The male twin summons a horse with the bridle and rides away.
 He first reaches a Kulshedra, who gives up eating him since the boy is so handsome.
 The first kulshedra does not know the location of the Earthly Beauty, so she sends him to her elder sister.
 The second Kulshedra also does not know, so she sends her to the eldest sister, another Kulshedra.
-The third one knows where she lives, and avises him to rub his scarf on her door, give brains to lion and grass to a lamb so the animals let him pass, enter the garden and pluck the flower.
+The third one knows where she lives, and advises him to rub his scarf on her door, give brains to lion and grass to a lamb so the animals let him pass, enter the garden and pluck the flower.

 The male twin takes the flower to his sister.
 Seeing that the boy survived, the king's two wives send the old woman again, who, this time, convinces the girl to ask for the Earthly Beauty's scarf.
 Thus the male twin also goes for the scarf.

 The third time, the old woman convinces the girl to ask for the Earthly Beauty herself.
 The male twin rides to the third kulshedra, who warns him that to quest for the Earthly Beauty is no easy task, and advises him to find her ring first, since it is the source of her power.
 The male twin passes the animals in the garden and enters the Earthly Beauty's chambers.
 While she is fast asleep, the male twin takes off the ring from her finger and she wakes up.
 The maiden notices the boy has overpowered her and goes with him to his sister.

 Later, the king visits the coffee house again and returns to the palace, to summon a feast for the boy with the star and his family.
 The twins' aunts - the third queen's sisters - order the cooks to poison the food, but the Earthly Beauty, who married the male twin, notices the danger and tells the twins not to eat anything, but they eat a bit from the king's dish of stewed prunes.

 At the end of the feast, the king suggests each tell a story.
 The male twin tells the story of his life and their mother.
 The king learns of the truth, orders the execution of his two elder wives and restores the youngest as his queen.